-- b) Develop final plan of service for projects in the two previous semi-annual cluster studies. - Perform Interconnection Facilities Studies for Interconnection Facilities and Network Upgrades - d) Determine plans of service segments to optimize in-service timing requirements based on operational studies. - e) Coordinate refinement studies, to the extent practicable, with studies conducted in the TPP - 1.
+- a) Update technical analyses for projects in the two previous semi-annual clusters to account for projects that have withdrawn. - b) Develop final plan of service for projects in the two previous semi-annual cluster studies. - c) Perform Interconnection Facilities Studies for Interconnection Facilities and Network Upgrades - d) Determine plans of service segments to optimize in-service timing requirements based on operational studies. - e) Coordinate refinement studies, to the extent practicable, with studies conducted in the TPP. - 1.
 Conceptual transmission plans developed in the TPP for previously identified generation development areas will be considered in designing phased-in transmission plans to accommodate actual IRs. - 2.
 In the absence of a previously established conceptual transmission plan, within the timelines specified below, the Phase II study will: - a.
 Consider future generation development potential in transmission upgrade designs. - b.
-Consider alternatives that ensure deliverability of generation, meet load serving capability, and economic benefit objectives. - Consider phased development and option value of transmission projects to address uncertainty - 3.
-Generation projects entering the Phase II study will also be considered in TPP study alternatives and assumptions. - f) After final plan of service is determined, IAs will be executed to reflect actual Interconnection Facilities and any additional technical requirements for generators to actually go on-line. - g) Changes to the final plan of service may be allowed during the TPP if a superior alternative is identified and the COD specified after Phase I is not expected to be delayed. - h) Adjust LOC for Interconnection Facilities if necessary - i) Network Upgrades needed to ensure deliverability may be financed, in whole or in part, by the posted LOCs up to their full amount.
+Consider alternatives that ensure deliverability of generation, meet load serving capability, and economic benefit objectives. - c.
+Consider phased development and option value of transmission projects to address uncertainty - 3.
+Generation projects entering the Phase II study will also be considered in TPP study alternatives and assumptions. - 4.
+Transmission projects proposed through Phase II Studies that require a certificate of public convenience and necessity (CPCN) or CAISO Board approval may need to go through the TPP stakeholder process if they have not already gone through a stakeholder process. - f) After final plan of service is determined, IAs will be executed to reflect actual Interconnection Facilities and any additional technical requirements for generators to actually go on-line. - g) Changes to the final plan of service may be allowed during the TPP if a superior alternative is identified and the COD specified after Phase I is not expected to be delayed. - h) Adjust LOC for Interconnection Facilities if necessary - i) Network Upgrades needed to ensure deliverability may be financed, in whole or in part, by the posted LOCs up to their full amount.
 Using the CAISO deliverability study methodology, the CAISO will determine the need for a particular transmission upgrade to ensure a particular generation project's deliverability when the PTO notifies the CAISO their definite intent to utilize LOC financing for the particular transmission upgrade.
-When multiple projects being studied within Phase II rely on the transmission project to ensure their deliverability cost allocation will be based on flow distribution factors (DFAX) on the transmission project and generation project size.
+If multiple projects being studied within Phase II rely on the transmission project to ensure their deliverability, then cost allocation will be based on flow distribution factors (DFAX) on the transmission project and generation project size.